-2029 Housing Element Update process, take public comment and provide preliminary direction to staff.
+On July 16, 2020, the Planning Commission held a kick-off meeting to discuss the 2021-2029 Housing Element Update process, take public comment and provide preliminary direction to staff.
 Staff updated the housing site inventory based on feedback from the Planning Commission, and posted the sites map online for public comment.
 Additionally, staff developed an online survey with 11 questions for Calabasas residents to provide feedback on the preference for various policy options.
-The survey was posted on the City website for six weeks, with a link advertised in the Acorn, Valley News Group and a postcard sent to every residential unit in the City.
+The survey was posted on the City website for six weeks; an advertisement with the website link was placed in the Acorn, and the Las Virgenes Enterprise (Valley News Group); and, a postcard sent to every residential unit in the City.
 The City received 913 responses to the survey, which closed on September 30, 2020.

 On September 30, 2020, staff held a virtual Community Workshop to provide the public with information regarding the 2021-2029 Housing Element update.
 In the Community Workshop, staff received active participation by the attendees via quick micro-surveys, site-by-site review of possible sites, and questions and answers.
-There were 16 people in attendance of the Community Workshop.
+Sixteen people attended the Community Workshop.

 On October 15, 2020, the Planning Commission held a public meeting to discuss the results of the online survey and the Community Workshop.
 The Commission opened the discussion up for additional public comment and provided staff with direction.
-The Commission also requested that staff return to a future meeting in order to finalize the housing site inventory based on feedback from the community and Commissioners.
+The Commission also requested that staff return to a future meeting in order to fine-tune the housing site inventory, based on feedback from the community and Commissioners.